-Montana is a state that is managed for opportunity and, because of this, does not have the number of top quality districts found in surrounding states.
-Good hunt districts are available across the state with five to six points or under, but the top-tier districts will require maximum points and, even then, the odds will rarely eclipse 5% — even for residents.
+Montana is a state that is managed for the opportunity and, because of this, does not have the number of top quality districts as found in surrounding states.
+Good hunt districts are available across the state with four points or under, but the top-tier districts will require maximum points and, even then, the odds will rarely eclipse 5% even for residents.

 I have 0 deer bonus points.
 What can I expect?

 Before beginning your application strategy, it will be important to first decide your end goal for Montana.
 Mainly, do you plan on hunting Montana on general tags or are you only interested in building points to use later?
 As a nonresident, applicants will need to apply for their combo license in addition to any extra permits.
 If you are unsuccessful in the draw, you are only granted an 80% refund of your total application cost if you are not interested in hunting the general districts.
 If you wish to hunt other states, you can simply purchase the preference point and bonus point and move on.
 If you do plan on hunting the general season regardless, then put in for your district of choice.
 Because it’s a lottery system, there is always a chance of drawing!